yanganto/test-with/README.md

 ```
 The features you can use are `net`(`http`, `icmp`), `resource`, `user`, `executable`.

-Currently, the condition is checked on build-time not runtime and not perfect and good for most develop scenario,
+Currently, the condition is checked on build-time not runtime, because of this [issue][original-issue] of rust-lang.
-because of this [issue][original-issue] of rust-lang.
+It is not perfect but good enough for most develop scenario.
 Here are [slides@COSCUP][coscup-slides] and [slides@COSCON][coscon-slides] to help you know more about it.
 If you really want to check the condition in runtime, please check [runtime section](https://github.com/yanganto/test-with#runtime).
 The `runtime` feature and runtime macros (`test_with::runner!`,`test_with::tokio_runner!`, `#[test_with::module]`, `#[test_with::runtime_*()]`) can help you run the test and check the conditions in runtime.